UMWEDU/umw-careercenter-sync/_pages/career-center-missed-appointment-policy.md

 <strong>Third No Show</strong>

 The Career Center will send an email regarding the missed appointment to you and your Academic Advisor.
-You will also lose your privilege to schedule appointments through Handshake for the remainder of the academic year.
+You will also lose your privilege to schedule appointments for the remainder of the academic year.